-The repurchase agreements, warehouse facilities and credit facilities and commercial paper that we use to finance our investments may require us to provide additional collateral and may restrict us from leveraging our assets as fully as desired.
+The repurchase agreements, warehouse facilities, credit facilities and commercial paper that we use to finance our investments may require us to provide additional collateral and may restrict us from leveraging our assets as fully as desired.

-We will use repurchase agreements, warehouse facilities, credit facilities and commercial paper to finance our investments.
-We currently have repurchase agreements with 13 counterparties, including Annaly, for financing our RMBS and two repurchase agreements with two counterparties for financing our residential mortgage loans.
+We use repurchase agreements, warehouse facilities, credit facilities and commercial paper to finance our investments.
+We currently have uncommitted repurchase agreements with 12 counterparties, including Annaly, for financing our RMBS.
+Our repurchase agreements are uncommitted and a counterparty may refuse to advance funds under the agreements to us.
 If the market value of the loans or securities pledged or sold by us to a funding source decline in value, we may be required by the lending institution to provide additional collateral or pay down a portion of the funds advanced, but we may not have the funds available to do so.
 Posting additional collateral will reduce our liquidity and limit our ability to leverage our assets, which could adversely affect our business.
 In the event we do not have sufficient liquidity to meet such requirements, lending institutions can accelerate repayment of our indebtedness, increase our borrowing rates, liquidate our collateral or terminate our ability to borrow.
 Such a situation would likely result in a rapid deterioration of our financial condition and possibly necessitate a filing for protection under the U.S. Bankruptcy Code.
 Further, financial institutions may require us to maintain a certain amount of cash that is not invested or to set aside non-levered assets sufficient to maintain a specified liquidity position which would allow us to satisfy our collateral obligations.
 As a result, we may not be able to leverage our assets as fully as we would choose, which could reduce our return on equity.
 If we are unable to meet these collateral obligations, then, as described above, our financial condition could deteriorate rapidly.